ALLAN-DIP/baseline-models/README.md

 - model_code: Contains the base model code such as KNN and LR for training models
 - visualisation_code: Contains code for visualising suggestions
 - web_code: Contains starter code for a interactive web implementation (development has been paused)
-- elastic: Contains client code for Elastic Search vector database for querying message advice given game state
+- message_advisor_code: Contains client code for Elastic Search vector database for querying message advice given game state

 ## Setup
 Perform the following setup to run the code.